unskript/Awesome-CloudOps-Automation/AWS/legos/aws_get_tags_of_all_resources/README.md

 <h1>AWS Get Tags of All Resources </h1>

 ## Description
-This Lego filters all the tags of resources for given region and returns list of tag keys.
+This Lego filters all the tags of resources for given region.

 ## Lego Details